Rajandeep56/AWall/README.md

 #### User Interaction - Comments:

-Implement the basic functionality for users to leave comments on confessions.
+Implementing the basic functionality for users to leave comments on confessions.

 ## Implementation